17-1-SKKU-OSS/011A/about/index.md

 Create a simple tutorial code on the C++ platform.

 ### SeoYeon Choi
-Translate the caffe2 tutorial into Korean based on Static Page.
+Translate the caffe2 tutorial into Korean.
+Management Static Page and Wiki.